fledge-iot/fledge/docs/plugin_developers_guide/09_packaging.rst

       additional_libs="DIRECTORY_NAME:FILE_NAME" - in case of single
       additional_libs="DIRECTORY_NAME:FILE_NAME1,DIRECTORY_NAME:FILE_NAME2" - in case of multiple use comma separated with both directory & file name

 - service_notification.version
-   This file only requires if plugin is notification rule or delivery based.
+   The *service_notification.version* file is only required if the plugin is a notification rule or notification delivery plugin.
+It contains the minimum version of the notification service which the plugin requires.

 C based Plugins
 ---------------

 - VERSION
-   Plugin version number.
+   The *VERSION* file contain the version number of the plugin and is used by the build process to include the version number within the code and also within the name of the package file created.
 - fledge.version
-   Fledge version number.
+   The *fledge.version* file contains the minimum version number of Fledge required by the plugin.
 - requirements.sh (OPTIONAL)
-   If a plugin requires some additional libraries to install with.
-Also make sure file should be in executable format.
+   The *requirements.sh* file is used to install any additional libraries or other artifacts that are need to build the plugin.
+It takes the form of a shell script.
+This script, if it exists, will be run as a part of the process of building the plugin before the cmake command is issued in the build process.

 Examples of filename along with content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~